AidanNelson/YORB2020/README.md

 For more information about how the project is built and how you could be involved, take a look at [CONTRIBUTING.md](/docs/CONTRIBUTING.md).

+### License:

+Still figuring it out...
+For the moment, please contact me if you want to use any part of this code.

 ### Credits